 How we can help you

 Our service is for people who have a heart condition.
-You may have had heart surgery, angioplasty and/or an insertion of a pacemaker.
+For example heart surgery, angioplasty/stent, insertion of pacemaker/ defibrillator, arrhythmias and heart failure.

 You must live or work locally and be able to move around independently.
 You will need to be able to attend the hospital twice a week for approximately 2 hours.

-The World Health Organisation recommends that everyone with a heart related condition should attend cardiac rehabilitation.
+The World Health Organization recommends that everyone with a heart related condition should attend cardiac rehabilitation.

-The cardiac rehabilitation team includes Medical Director Dr Sze Yuan Ooi and Dr Jennifer Yu as well as nurses, physiotherapists and other health professionals.
+The cardiac rehabilitation team includes cardiac nurses, physiotherapists and other health professionals.

 We work with your local doctor (GP), your treating heart specialist/surgeon and your family.
 We liaise with community health who offer the Heartlink heart failure program and AIM, the community exercise classes.
 We also work in partnership with The National Heart Foundation.